wjwwood/connextdds_memleak/README.md

 Attempts to reproduce a potential memory leak when using rmw_connextdds with ROS 2.

+The result was that it wasn't a memory leak, but instead a shmem setting that caused unexpected memory growth that was ultimately bounded.

 ## Running

 The quickstart is to set up your environment how ever you want to test it, then run: